i-break-codes/logerr/README.md

 ...will add some more stuff to make debugging easy.

+---

 #### Support
 - Bugs and requests, submit them through the project's issues section
 - Questions?
 DM or Tweet me [@mr_ali3n](https://twitter.com/mr_ali3n)

+Thanks to all contributors, stargazers, pr's, issue submissions for suggesting features and making this more awesome.